nikolasil/InvertedSearchEngine/README.md

         unsigned int count;
     };
     ```
-  - **Tree Index** A tree index (BK Tree) is used for searching words that have a specific matching distance from a key word.
+  - **Tree Index** A BK_Tree index (BK Tree) is used for searching words that have a specific matching distance from a key word.

 - **Functions** The Functions Directory is mainly based from the SIGMOD 2013 Contest and contains an interface for managing the data structures listed above.
-The main use of functions is to create a tree index to be used as an inverted search engine.
+The main use of functions is to create a BK_Tree index to be used as an inverted search engine.
 - **Tests** The Tests Directory contains a testing suite using the [Acutest Testing Framework](https://github.com/mity/acutest).
 It tests all the data structures for creation,lookup and deletion by using the project's functions.

 ### Default Behavior by Main Function

 The Main Function creates 7 entries from the words : [hell,help,fall,small,fell,felt,melt] and initializes an entry list from these words.
-It then builds a tree index from the entry list and executes the lookup function using the word "henn" as key.
+It then builds a BK_Tree index from the entry list and executes the lookup function using the word "henn" as key.
 The result array contains the words [hell,help].

 ### :grey_exclamation: Additional Information